Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 2-Stress

 Another reason axolotls may resort to cannibalism is due to stress.
-If an axolotl is feeling stressed, it may turn to eat other axolotls as a way of coping.
+If an axolotl is feeling stressed, it may turn to eat other axolotls to cope.

 This can be caused by a number of things, such as being in a new environment, being kept in too small of a tank, or having too many other axolotls in close proximity.